Diabetes Disparities: Texting to Extend Treatment (DD-TXT) (DD-TXT)

 One way to help Veterans improve their diabetes control is through the use of technology to help provide information, motivation, and reminders necessary to support diabetes self-management.
-The study will seek input from diverse groups of Veterans living with diabetes to help develop DD-TXT, a new customizable, interactive texting intervention that allows Veterans to choose what kinds of diabetes self-management support they need, and when.
-This diabetes support will be provided to Veterans through "Annie", a new VA texting system for self-management support.
-Patients will be randomized to receive DD-TXT or an education-only texting intervention called DSE that is based on a diabetes skills workbook in order to test the comparative effectiveness of DD-TXT.
+The study will seek input from diverse groups of Veterans living with diabetes to help develop a new customizable, interactive texting intervention that allows Veterans to choose what kinds of diabetes self-management support they need, and when.
+This diabetes support will be provided to Veterans through "Annie for Veterans", a VA texting system for self-management support.
+Patients will be randomized to receive a once-daily standard diabetes self-management texting intervention called DSMS based on standard diabetes self-management education content or a customizable, patient-centered diabetes self-management support intervention with additional features called DSMS Plus (DSMS+) in order to test the comparative effectiveness of these two texting interventions.

 Study Overview